Dolphins’ Fitzpatrick learns of mom’s death before scrimmage

 “Our hearts go out to him as a team and an organization,” Flores said.
 “There are things bigger than football.”

 Flores said he didn’t know how long Fitzpatrick would be away from the team.

-Josh Rosen and Tua Tagovailoa took the snaps in Fitzpatrick’s absence.
 Miami’s first game is Sept.
 13 at New England.

+Josh Rosen and Tua Tagovailoa took the snaps in Fitzpatrick’s absence.
+For Tagovailoa, Miami’s top draft pick, it was the closest he’s been to game action since a hip injury ended his Alabama career in November.

+“It wasn’t something I was nervous to do,” he said.
+“But I got emotional when Fitz ended up leaving.
+That was pretty difficult.
+I thought of my own mom.”

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL